 Magic mushrooms give Oddmar special powers.

-The game features 24 levels riddled with traps and other obstacles.
+The platforming game features 24 levels riddled with traps and other obstacles.
 There are various magic mushrooms available which give Oddmar special powers, allowing him to more easily overcome challenges.
-The game looks like a lot of fun and has gorgeous graphics.
+The game seems like a lot of fun and looks gorgeous.
 Check it out in the short trailer above.

-Oddmar is already available on iOS and has received great reviews so far.
-It’s not the cheapest game you can get, as it will set you back $5.
+Oddmar is already available on iOS for $5 and has received great reviews so far.
 The price will likely be the same once the title hits Android devices, although this hasn’t been confirmed yet.
 An exact release date remains a mystery for now.